All Episodes

 And I've even got some additional tweets.

-List is Mark Lamont Hill.
+This is Mark Lamont Hill.

-This guy's a producer at Columbia.
+This guy's a producer at Columbia, a professor at Columbia University.

-Now keep in mind, later on on CNN, Wolf Blitzer was going to ask whether or not a drink of water could ruin somebody's career, whether they liked it or not, whether Rubio liked it or not.
+Now, keep in mind, later on on CNN, Wolf Blitzer was going to ask whether or not a drink of water could ruin somebody's career, whether they liked it or not, whether Rubio liked it or not.

 But prior to that, this happened on CNN.

-This has been an important public conversation that we've had about uh police brutality, about police corruption, about state violence.
+This has been an important public conversation that we've had about police brutality, about police corruption, about state violence.

-As far as Dorner himself goes, he's been like a real life superhero to many people.
+As far as Dorner himself goes, he's been like a real-life superhero to many people.

-Now, don't get me wrong, what he did was awful, killing innocent people is bad.
+Now, don't get me wrong, what he did was awful.

 But when you read his manifesto, when you read the message that he left, he wasn't entirely crazy.

-He had a plan and a mission here, and many people aren't rooting for him to kill innocent people.
+And many people aren't rooting for him to kill innocent people.

 They're rooting for somebody who was wronged to get a kind of revenge against the system.